MxIris-Reverse-Engineering/RuntimeViewer/README.md

 ## Highlights:
 - Support for native frameworks under macOS and frameworks in the iOSSupport directory
-- for easy export of header files
+- Easy export of header files
-- fast loading of frameworks other than dsc
+- Fast loading of frameworks other than dsc